 4. Avoid Busy Patterns and Logos

 Large logos, intricate patterns, or bold prints can distract from your face.
-Stick to solid colors or subtle textures.
+Stick to solid colours or subtle textures.
 Remember, the focus should be on you, not your clothing.

 5. Grooming

-• Makeup: Keep it natural.
+- Makeup: Keep it natural.
 Conceal minor blemishes, but avoid heavy makeup.
+Never make yourself up in a way that doesn’t represent you in real life!

-• Jewelry: Less is more.
-A simple necklace or stud earrings are fine, but skip chunky accessories.
+- Jewelry: Less is more!
+A simple necklace or stud earrings are fine.
+Skip chunky accessories.
 Watches can add depth to professional images.

 6. Bring options

-A headshot shoot with me lasts up to 45 minutes.
-We’ll shoot a range of looks, outfits and backgrounds.
-Bring outfit options in a few colour schemes.
+A headshot shoot lasts up to 45 minutes.
+We’ll shoot a range of looks, outfits and backgrounds, so please bring outfit options in a few colour schemes.
+Colour schemes typically fall into cool and warm colour tones.
+Cool colours are blacks, greys, blues and purples.
+Warm colours are red, orange, brown, khakis and yellow.
 Bring outfits that can be dressed up and dressed down.
-Shirt, tie and jacket combinations, jeans and a t-shirt for men, formal and informal dresses, trouser suits and favourite everyday outfits for women.
+Shirt, tie and jacket combinations, jeans and a t-shirt for men.
+Formal and informal dresses, trouser suits and favourite everyday outfits for women.

 7. Shooting for variety